sz2404/PUI2018_sz2404/HW2_sz2404/README.md

 # Homework 2 - Part 3
-For this part, I used the try and except statements twice:
+For this part, I referred to professor's practices in the [APIreadingJson.ipynb](https://github.com/fedhere/PUI2018_fb55/blob/master/Lab3_fb55/APIreadingJson.ipynb).

+After initial completion, I realized my code works for buses running on regular services.
+However, when I tested on some buses (such as M34, M23 etc.) that are on "Selected Bus Services", it returned an error because the JSON data structure is different (they do not have actual data; missing key 'VehicleActivity' in the JSON file).
+However, not every single bus that is on 'Selected Bus Services' would have no read-time data.

+Therefore, I structured the code with 2 "try and except statements" to cover different situations:
 1. Some Select Bus Lines (possibly services interruption) have different data structure or no data.
-The first try and except statements are trying to seperate the different outputs for regular running buses and some interrupted service (for example, M34, M23).
+The first try and except statements are trying to seperate the different outputs for regular running buses and some interrupted service.
+Interrupted service bus with no real-time data will return with a result of 'No Active Bus' plus Bus Number and Active Bus Number.

 2. Sometimes, there will be no information for the location as buses are possibly not running.
-The second try and except statements are set up under the 'for loop' to distinguise buses that have valid location data versus not.
+The second try and except statements are set up under the 'for loop' to display bus that do not have valid location data.

+To find out which bus is on 'Select Bus Service': http://web.mta.info/nyct/service/bus/mhtnsch.htm

 # Homework 2 - Part 4
 For this part, I built in based on the existing code I wrote in Part 3.
-I referred to professor's code in: https://github.com/fedhere/PUI2018_fb55/blob/master/Lab3_fb55/aSimplePythonThatWritesToCSV.py
+I referred to professor's code [here]( https://github.com/fedhere/PUI2018_fb55/blob/master/Lab3_fb55/aSimplePythonThatWritesToCSV.py)

 I used the writelines function at the end to display the information in the CSV file.